-According to legend after Galgano’s death, countless people have tried to steal the sword.
-In the chapel you can see what are said to be the mummified hands of a thief that tried to remove the sword and was then suddenly slaughtered by wild wolves.
+Allegedly countless people have tried to steal the sword.
+On display at the chapel are the mummified hands of a thief who tried to remove the sword and was suddenly slaughtered by wild wolves.
 Why only the hands survived is unexplained, but they serve as a warning to would-be sword snatchers.
 These days the sword is protected by a Perspex shield as well as the disembodied hands.

-While the sword was considered a fake for years, recent studies examined the sword and the hands, and the dating results as well as metal and style of the sword all are consistent with the late 1100s–early 1200s.
-This may mean that the story on which the English sword and the stone is based on originated with Guidotti in Italy.
+While the sword was considered a fake for years, recent studies examined the sword and the hands, and the dating results, as well as metal and style of the sword, all are consistent with the late 1100s–early 1200s.
+While it’s impossible to verify the sword’s legendary history, it does match up with Saint Galgano Giudotti’s timeline.